cm2test/Bank-of-Quack/README.md

 Open your repo on GitHub → click **Sync fork → Update branch**.
 Vercel sees the push and deploys the new version automatically.

+### IMPORTANT: keep your database up to date as well

 ## 📝 Customisation pointers

 - **Rename users / upload avatars** – Settings → _Profile_